When Access Disappears

 He looked down—tired, angry, maybe scared.

-Julian moved toward me and pulled the rolling stool beneath him.
-He sat close—near but not touching.
+Julian pulled the rolling stool beneath him and sat close—near, but not touching.

 “They’ll want to immobilize for now,” he said.
 “No stairs.
 Assisted mobility.
 Brace.
 You know this.”